Azure/cosmos-explorer/src/Explorer/Tabs/CloudShellTab/README.md

    - Retrieves authentication keys from Azure Resource Manager
    - Instantiates specialized handlers with configuration

-2. **ShellTypeHandler Interface**: Defines the contract for all shell handlers
+2. **ShellTypeHandler Interface i.e. AbstractShellHandler**: Defines the contract for all shell handlers
+   - `getConnectionCommand()`: Returns shell command to connect to database
+   - `getSetUpCommands()`: Returns list of scripts required to set up the environment
-   - `getConnectionString()`: Provides the database connection string
+   - `getEndpoint()`: Returns database connection end point
-   - `getShellPath()`: Returns the path to the shell executable
+   - `getTerminalSuppressedData()`: Returns a string which needs to be suppressed
-   - `getArguments()`: Provides command-line arguments for the shell

 3. **Specialized Handlers**: Implement specific connection logic for each database type
    - Handle authentication differences